Run code snippets across multiple languages

 Scratched Photo Fixer upscaler AI Restoration

-Generate Python code from a description
+Generate code snippets from a prompt

-Generate code using text prompts
+Generate code from images and text prompts

 Hfchat Code Executor is a versatile code generation and execution tool designed to run code snippets across multiple programming languages.
 It is part of the Hugging Face ecosystem, leveraging advanced AI models to provide a seamless coding experience.
 This tool is perfect for developers, students, and anyone looking to execute and test code snippets efficiently.